Blotch3D/Blotch3D/README.md

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods, because those methods are automatically called by the 3D thread.
-A single-threaded application does everything in those overridden methods.
-Other threads in a multi-threaded application can queue a delegate to the 3D thread as described later in this document.
+A single-threaded application would have all its code in those overridden methods.
+For a multi-threaded application, other threads that need to do 3D things can queue a delegate to the 3D thread as described later in this document.

 Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create